2026 MLK Civic Service Series

-The City of Dublin is proud to introduce the Rev. Martin Luther King Jr. Civic Service Series.
+The City of Dublin is proud to continue the Rev. Martin Luther King Jr. Civic Service Series, which started in 2023.
 This is a collection of volunteer service and community impact discussions to honor Reverend King’s vision of creating a Beloved Community where people are committed to nonviolence and love.

 “Our lives begin to end the day we become silent about things that matter.”